Our team is helmed by:

 Clinical Experience

-Having worked extensively in the acute, rehabilitation and community settings, Michelle has received training in managing babies, children, adolescents and adults with speech, language, feeding, swallowing, voice and cognitive disorders.
+Having worked extensively across acute, rehabilitation and community settings, Michelle is experienced in supporting babies, children and adults with speech, language, feeding, swallowing and cognitive disorders.

-Michelle continues to supervise and mentor speech-language therapists in both clinical and research work.
-She believes in using innovative approaches based on sound science, and draws from a wide range of approaches when working with her clients.
+Beyond her clinical practice, Michelle continues to supervise and mentor speech-language therapists in both clinical and research settings.
+She believes in using innovative approaches grounded in sound science, and draws from a wide range of methods to best support each individual.

 Research

 Michelle previously received the Winston S Rickards Prize Medal awarded to the best paper submitted on therapeutic principles in the field of communication for her paper on aphasia treatment.
-Since then, she has participated in various research projects with papers presented at a number of international conferences.
+She has publications in peer-reviewed journals and has participated in various research projects with papers presented at a number of international conferences.

 Valerie is an accomplished, compassionate and respected speech language therapist (SLT) with more than 20 years of experience.
 She is a fully-registered speech-language therapist with the Allied Health Professions Council (AHPC) Singapore, and is a certified practising speech pathologist with Speech Pathology Australia (SPA).